margaretmf/margaretmf.github.io/poetry.md

 ## The Shadow Side ##
 "Yea, though I walk through the shadow of death, I shall fear no evil, for thy rod and thy staff shall comfort me for all the rest of the days of my life."
 This is the shadow side to who you are.
 There's a gentle soul beneath it all, waiting to unfold into greatness, and ready to smile at all of the humanity and all of the human race.
 There's a heart waiting to sing in the post office and the laundry room.
+It's amazing, and beautiful how God led his people out of slavery.
+It's not God's purpose for man to be enslaved.
+God leads his people through the wilderness.

 ## The Ocean ##
 The ocean crashes every day upon the shore.
 The deep waters of God are where the sin is stirred out.
-And the holiness of God can cleanse what is wrong away.
+The holiness of God can cleanse what is wrong away.

 ## Connected, Yet Ostracized ##
-When I am feeling connected yet ostracized, I want to yell out, but I pause to remember the values to live out with the connections, not the connections themselves.
+When I am feeling connected yet ostracized, I want to yell out, but I pause and remember the values to live out with the connections, not the connections themselves.

 ## I AM ##
 I’m a graduate of UVA.